 Soccer Offsides Explained: Laws of the Game

-What is the soccer offsides rule?
-Soccer is called the beautiful game because it is one of the most simple sports with easy-to-follow rules and minimal gear and equipment needed to start playing.
+What is the soccer offside rule?
+Soccer is called the beautiful game because it is one of the simplest sports, with easy-to-follow rules and minimal training gear and equipment needed to start playing.

-However, one rule that all beginning players and fans of the game seem to have trouble understanding is the offside position rule.
-That is why in this blog I will be going over one of the most basic, but complicated rules of the world’s most popular sport, the offside rules.
+However, one rule that all beginning players and fans of the game seem to struggle with is the offside rule.
+That is why in this blog, I will be going over one of the most basic, but complicated rules of the world’s most popular sport, the offside rules.

 Image by Youtube Video by Paul Spacey